udaykiran009/oneCCL/doc/rst/source/env_variables.rst

    * - <value>
      - Description
    * - ``IP:PORT``
-     - Set address and port of k8s kvs.
+     - Set the address and the port of k8s kvs.

 **Description**